|

 The artist must possess the courageous soul that dares and defies.

-Yet, when I stand this close the edge, straining so to see them more clearly, to see what they have seen, they are invisible to me.
-They vanish into thin air, leaving only traces, leaving only splashing waves of fear.
+They are labeled cowards yet I am not sure.
+When I strain to see them more clearly or attempt to see what they have seen, it is invisible to me.
+They have vanished into thin air, leaving only faint traces in the splashing waves of fear below.

 There were days when she was unhappy, she did not know why,—when it did not seem worth while to be glad or sorry, to be alive, or dead; when life appeared to her like a grotesque pandemonium and humanity like worms struggling blindly toward inevitable annihilation.